Telcoin-Association/TNIPs/content/src/tnips/tnip_2.md

 ##### Shuffle Mechanism

 The Fisher-Yates shuffle algorithm is used to randomly reorder validators.
 This shuffle occurs once per epoch, and uses the aggregate BLS signature from the leader certificate from the last committed consensus round mixed with the accumulated randomness during the epoch as the source of entropy.

-##### Leftover Certificates

-Transactions are executed if they’re included in the consensus DAG commit, so inevitably there will be transactions that were certified within one epoch but unsettled and executed before *e* is reached.
-The new committee should not rely on a previous committee’s certificates and must reach consensus again before executing any transactions leftover from a previous epoch.
-To ensure the best possible user experience, exiting [CVVs](#committee-voting-validators-cvvs) must track and reliably forward any remaining transactions to pending [CVVs](#committee-voting-validators-cvvs).
-[CVVs](#committee-voting-validators-cvvs) in the new epoch must reverify and prioritize these transactions in the early rounds of the new epoch.

-An alternative approach is for [CVVs](#committee-voting-validators-cvvs) to track their certified batches and continue advancing rounds until all their batches are executed.
-At *e<sub>t</sub>*, validators would stop proposing batches.
-Primaries would only propose empty headers to ensure additional commits to the DAG.
-Once all batches for a primary are settled, the primary would include a system message in their proposed headers to indicate the epoch should close.
-A quorum of these system messages triggers the epoch transaction.

-On the happy path, this seems more efficient.
-The network already spent computation and bandwidth to certify these transactions, and the additional overhead to propose empty blocks to reach consensus seems trivial compared to forwarding certified transactions to the next committee.
-The next committee would still need to re-verify all transactions, so the computation and bandwidth costs are duplicated for the next committee.

-Network latency could cause issues if a certificate is delayed or never committed to the DAG.
+The probability of a node being selected during the shuffle is influenced by the node's effective stake.
+"Effective stake" in this context simply means the amount of stake that affects the node's probability of being selected during the shuffle process.
+See [staking section](#staking) for more details.

 #### Recovering from failed execution at *e*